i-decosmis/GBAFrameSyncer/Guide/en/README.md

 # Guide 🧭
 ## Modifying the GBA 🛠️
 In this example, a Game Boy Advance SP is used.
+I recommend following the [video](https://www.youtube.com/watch?v=Go9e5wqC74Q) for all the details and using this guide for code references or for an overview of the project.

 ### Step One 1️⃣
 Solder thin wires onto the pins highlighted in the image.
-(Video for details)
+[Video for details](https://youtu.be/LYbvFizmgOc?si=4nlweEES0AOSoRyo&t=297)
 <img src="../../Images/gbaSpMotherboard.png" alt="gbamother" width="500">

 ### Step Two 2️⃣
 Drill the shell.
 You can use a pre-modified shell with a hole on the right side.
 <img src="../../Images/shell.png" alt="shell" width="500">
 The goal is to guide the newly soldered wires out of the shell.
 Choose the best spot according to your needs.
-(Video for details)
+[Video for details](https://youtu.be/LYbvFizmgOc?si=U2tAdF9u9yge6Rqz&t=344)

 ### Step Three 3️⃣
 Reassemble the GBA SP.
-(Video for details)
+[Video for details](https://youtu.be/LYbvFizmgOc?si=co-ZYWx3jPB3q41W&t=473)
 <img src="../../Images/reassembleGba1.png" alt="reassemble1" width="500">
 <img src="../../Images/reassembleGba2.png" alt="reassemble2" width="500">

 ## Building the Circuit ⚡
 Follow the wiring diagram to create the circuit.
-(Video for details)
+[Video for details](https://youtu.be/LYbvFizmgOc?si=nMbl5dTbhvIPqXga&t=812)
 <img src="../../Images/circuit.png" alt="circuit" width="500">
 A USB-C extension with a button is recommended to interrupt power, allowing Arduino to be powered and reprogrammed even after assembly.
-(Video for details)
+[Video for details](https://youtu.be/LYbvFizmgOc?si=zW4mFCezqnHYHnvz&t=1474)
 Many portable batteries stop charging if the load is too low, so a resistor in parallel to Arduino is added to enable power from portable batteries.
 There are more efficient solutions, but this is the simplest and most practical.
-(Video for details)
+[Video for details](https://youtu.be/LYbvFizmgOc?si=GJT893XRXDBKK_TV&t=1539)

 ### Circuit without LCD Display, Potentiometer, and Button ⚡👀
 Use the `NoDisplay.ino` code with this wiring diagram.